 Revive the golden era of hip-hop this season with a funky, towering high top.
-In flat top city, this one is the skyscraper, so walk tall with this confident cut.
+In the flat top city, this one is the skyscraper, so walk tall with this confident cut.
 To ensure that this look remains in place from dawn till dusk, regular grooming and some serious styling products will be required.
 Thick, textured hair will also be naturally more easy to sculpt as it grows longer.
 As a result, this look is ultimately best suited to thick haired men.

 13. Blue Flat Top

 For an electrifying new look, inject some high-voltage blue into your haircare routine.
 A splash of dashing blue will instantly bring your flat top cut into the 21st century and beyond, creating an eye-catching, modern expression of individuality.
 Perfectly paired, the clean, sharp cut of the flat top balances the out-there, bold aesthetic of the blue.
-From glacial light blue to a darker, electric hue, push the boundaries and experiment with various shades of this popping colour.
+From glacial light blue to a darker, electric hue, push the boundaries and experiment with various shades of this popping color.

 14. Flat Top Boogie

-From the youth culture of the 60s to the rebellious rockabilly, the flat top boogie has been a cult favourite that has endured.
+From the youth culture of the 60s to the rebellious rockabilly, the flat top boogie has been a cult favorite that has endured.
 Also known as a ‘flat top with fenders’, this slick style replicates the idea of a burst fade, with the fade curving down over the ear towards the back of the head.
 The hair at the nape of the neck is not shaved into a fade, but, rather, cut short to blend upwards until it meets the flat top.
 Along the sides, that fade we mentioned earlier is left just long enough to be brushed and blown towards the back of the head.
 Sound complex?
 This tricky, yet highly stylish look will require a skilled, patient barber and some dedicated maintenance.
-However, its lasting popularity proves that its worth the time.
+However, its lasting popularity proves that it’s worth the time.

 15. Short Flat Top

 If you’re not about that hair gel life, a short flat top will allow you to take part in this enduring trend, without spending your savings on styling products.
 Easy to maintain, this look mimics the typical features of the flat top, but simply keeps the hair shorter up top.
 For this reason, it is very similar to the classic military flat top.
 The defining feature of a military fade is the addition of a high skin fade to the short flat top.
-The short flat top, on the other hand, allows for the same practicality and clean cut while leaving the fade style up to you.
+The short flat top, on the other hand, allows for the same practicality and clean-cut while leaving the fade style up to you.

-How to Style a Flat Top
+How to Style a Flat Top?

-For any man who has tried to cut their hair before, you would be aware that it’s not as easy as it looks.
-Consequently, achieving anything other than a bowl cut or a general trim requires time, skill and forgiving friends to practice on.
+For any man who has tried to cut their hair before, you would be aware that it's not as easy as it looks.
+Consequently, achieving anything other than a bowl cut or a general trim requires time, skill, and forgiving friends to practice on.
 Similarly, the flat top is one style where looks can be deceiving.
-In other words, unless you’ve mastered the art of the clippers, do not try this at home.
+In other words, unless you've mastered the art of the clippers, do not try this at home.
 Rather, to create and maintain this look, we recommend making regular trips to the barber.
-Generally, after the initial shaping, a touch up every fortnight will ensure your crisp cut remains sharp and on trend.
+Generally, after the initial shaping, a touch up every fortnight will ensure your crisp cut remains sharp and on-trend.
 Day to day, this look can be styled by combing the hair upwards and fixing it in place with gel, wax or spray.
 As a general rule, the bigger the hair up top, the bigger the gel, wax, or spray bottle you should be buying.

 SUBSCRIBE TO OUR NEWSLETTER